 My background is as a Marriage and Family Counselor since 2010 by obtaining my Master's degree at San Diego State University and a Bachelor's degree in Clinical Psychology.
 In general, a counselor might not been seen as an educator, although it involves a great amount of time to educate or reeducate a client during a session, (such as life couching, providing a new resources to lead a right pass or/and teach a appropriate skill to improve his/her life).
 I have been utilizing this great skill and experience in order to teach various age and cultural groups from young child to adults.
 I am most passionate about Japanese language and culture, which are my native language and culture.
 In my spare time, I enjoy outdoor activities such as a camping, hiking and snowboarding.

-San Diego State University - MS, Marriage & Family Therapy
+Graduate Degree: San Diego State University - Master of Science, Marriage & Family Therapy

 What is your teaching philosophy?